Brookway Dental uses a variety of methods to help you achieve the smile and oral health you have always wanted.

 Porcelain tooth crowns are almost as durable as gold crowns, but are tooth-colored so they are often used when your crown will be placed near the front of your mouth where it can easily be seen.

-Dentures are removable appliances which fit comfortably and snugly onto your upper or lower gums.
+Dentures are removable appliances that fit comfortably and snugly onto your upper or lower gums.
 Your dentures will help you eat and speak better than you can with some or all of your teeth missing, as well as fill out your face and improve your smile.

 If you are missing most or all of your teeth, you may want to consider getting a denture to replace your full set of upper or lower teeth.